-Indexing starts with accessing a SQL database and reading values from string columns (\Cref{fig:indexing}).
-We concatenate all text attributes of each record into one text document.
-Preprocessing performs so-called context expansion to add semantic descriptors to some domain terminology (\Cref{sec:preproc}).
+Indexing starts with accessing an SQL database and reading values from string columns (\Cref{fig:indexing}).
+We concatenate all text fields of each record into one text document.
+Preprocessing performs \textit{context expansion} to add semantic descriptors to some domain terminology.
 We transform documents into multiple vector spaces: (1) vectorization into boolean and term frequency-inverse document frequency (TF-IDF) representations that require full-text collection, (2) per-document vectorization into semantic representation, which employs word embedding service to represent words into fastText word vectors and computes TF-IDF weighted-mean word vectors to represent documents.
 Finally, we save boolean and semantic document representations into a search index.
-Document retrieval uses the same word embedding service and represents a query as a mean of word vectors (\Cref{fig:retrieval}).
-Candidate retrieval, first, retrieves documents that contain terms to be mandatory present in the documents (exact match), second, filters the documents by semantic similarity (\Cref{sec:retrieval}).
+Document retrieval uses the same word embedding service and represents a query as an average of word vectors.
+First, candidate retrieval retrieves documents that contain terms to be mandatory present in the documents (depending on if a query contains terms in quotes).
+Second, it filters the documents by semantic similarity (\Cref{sec:retrieval}).
 Lastly, we rank the top M most semantically similar documents by combined semantic similarity on the document and term levels.